-Which is why we wanted to share this recent article from Cupcakes and Cashmere which gives us 17 very practical ways we can support a new mom—regardless if she lives next door or is clear across the country.
+Which is why we wanted to share this article from Cupcakes and Cashmere which gives us 17 very practical ways we can support a new mom—regardless if she lives next door or is clear across the country.
+These suggestions have stood the test of time.
 Here are some of the tips we loved:

 Help around the House